quiz254/rsp_tcp/README.md

  - The goal of this software is ONLY to work well with websdr.org, no other websdr servers or RTL-compatible software but it may work.

 ## TODO
- - Find a way to send 16bit samples, so far no luck.
   - BiasT doesn't work no matter what I try, tested 2 RSP1A no BiasT

 ## HISTORY (later versions are forked by Bas ON5HB from original of F4FHH)
  - Version 0.1.0: Initial build
  - Version 0.1.4: Added extra options Bas.
  - Version 0.4.5: Added more samplerates that work 64/96/128/192/384/512/768/1024/1536/2048/2880K
- - Version 1.1.5: Removed clicks on overloads.
- - Version 1.1.6: -w removed and combined with -W to avoid ghost-signals appear.
-Many new bit conversions and default to 15.5bit.
- - Version 1.1.7: 14.5bit as default and fixed box reporting, now correct and box-name, only tested on RSP1A.
- - Version 1.1.8: Reworked the conversion to 8 bit again, spikes don't matter.
-Wideband disabled by default, no use for 2048MSPS.
- - Version 1.1.9: Added -b99 mode, does 14bit with experimental dithering.
- - Version 1.2.0: Changed rounding for dithering.
- - Version 1.2.1: Better default rf-gain and AGC as well as internal gain fixed.
- - Version 1.2.2: Removed manual LNA setting, can only be set on of off, also some more bugs fixed.
- - Version 1.2.3: CTRL-C fixed, it exits on the first press, bugged me for a while :-)
+ - Version 1.2.6: Finally found the correct convversion to 8bit :-)

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code